mvc1009/hackingnotes/_docs/red-team/c2-cobaltstrike.md

 ### Beacon SMB

+While creating the beacon we only need to select the pipename that will be used.

 ![](/hackingnotes/images/cobaltstrike-listener-p2p.png)

 Same as TCP the beacon will listen to a connection.
-In that case we need to link namepipes with `link` command.
+In that case we need to link pipenames with `link` command.

 We can list them with: